| She was known as Bobbie Jo Adsit when she was a freshman in 2016-17. Since

 champion.
 A sophomore in 2018-19 Edgar is the second SCAD rider to win the Cacchione Cup, with former Bee Kels Bonham having been the

-The individual hunter seat classes were won by riders from eight different
+first to do so back in 2012. | The individual hunter seat classes were won by riders from eight different

 schools.
 Edgar started the competition off with a win in open fences.
 His